sevenval/flat-docs/cookbook/x-flat-jwt.md

 Tada!

-By the way, apart from Cookies, this also works similarly with the `Authorization: Bearer …` header:
+By the way, apart from cookies, this also works similarly with the `Authorization: Bearer …` header:

 ```
 …